|By Shawn Childs, Monday, August 28, 2023|

 Lawrence had a sensational three-year career at Clemson.
 He went 34-2, with his two losses coming in the national championship playoffs.
 Lawrence won the MVP and national championship in his freshman season in 2018.

-He finished his college career with 10,098 passing yards with 90 passing touchdowns and 17 interceptions.
-His completion rate came in at 66.6 percent while improving each year (69.2 in 2020).
+He finished his college career with 10,098 passing yards, 90 passing touchdowns, and 17 interceptions.
+His completion rate (66.6) improved each year (69.2 in 2020).
 Over his last two seasons, Lawrence scored 17 rushing touchdowns while gaining 766 yards on 171 carries.
 His value as a runner peaked in 2019 (103/563/9 – 5.5 yards per rush).

 Other Options: C.J.
-Beathard, Jake Luton
+Beathard, Nathan Rourke

 RB Travis Etienne - Solid/Safe Pick